Vehicle Theft per Capita in Nebraska

 The rate of vehicle theft in Nebraska is 2.582 per 1,000 residents during a standard year.
 People who live in Nebraska generally consider the north part of the state to be the safest.

-By a simple count ignoring population, more crimes occur in the east parts of Nebraska: about 3,596 per year.
+By a simple count ignoring population, more vehicle theft occurs in the east parts of Nebraska: about 3,596 per year.
 The west part of Nebraska has fewer cases of vehicle theft with only 76 in a typical year.

 |---|---|